asaern9/CSCD312-PROJECT-MODEL/README.md

 # DOWNLOAD

+Use your UG email to access the weight.

-The weight is available at:
+The weight is available at: https://drive.google.com/file/d/1NYLJDcnH5SH4pAM8DUBcut-fEGBU9oUY/view?usp=sharing

-put the weight in the model directory
+put the downloaded weight in the bc_mod directory

 # Usage: